osisoft/PI-Adapter/V1/Installation/Installation.md

 ## Installation prerequisites

-Adapters require the installation of the following software and operating systems:
+Adapters require the installation of the following software:
 - .NET Core 3.1
 - Operating systems: